 Executive Officer, Julian Metcalfe

 Jonathan Howard was born in Kisumu, Kenya and served for 35 years in the British Army.
-In 2004 he was Defence Adviser to the British High Commissioner in Ghana also responsible for Togo and Cote d’Ivoire travelling extensively throughout West Africa.
-He is an Associate at Philip Mostyn Associates assisting with leadership training at the University College London Hospital Staff College.
+In 2004 he was Defence Adviser to the British High Commissioner in Ghana also responsible for Togo and Cote d’Ivoire.
+He is an Associate at Philip Mostyn Associates.
 He is a Fellow of the Royal Geographical Society, Adviser to The Ghana UK Achievement Awards, Trustee of the Britain-Nigeria Educational Trust and Fellow of the Chartered Management Institute.

 Clive is an international banker and company director with a proven track record in management at board level.
-He holds the definitive qualification in corporate governance.
-He has nearly 40 years’ experience of business and finance, principally within the banking industry and latterly in private sector development.
-Much of this experience has been gained in the highly challenging environments of African countries.
-He has specialist skills relating to operating in Kenya and Nigeria, countries with which he maintains extensive contacts at all levels.
+He has nearly 40 years’ experience of business and finance, much of this has been gained in the highly challenging environments of African countries, particularly Kenya and Nigeria.
 Clive is a sought-after adviser on many Africa-focused subjects and holds a number of board appointments and consultancy posts.